“Mother” admits she faked Emilie Parker PhotoPosted: September 23, 2014

 James, the family member that was looking at the picture with me at the time, scoffed at the headline and laughed about the idea that I had photoshopped her into the picture.
 I turned to him and said, “Well of course I did!!
 Do you have any idea how hard it is to take your own family photos and get ALL your small kiddos to look at the camera?
 I hacked that picture to pieces and put it back together like a puzzle!
 I am proud I got anything at all!”

 … Tired after running back and forth and not seeing any good pictures come out of it, I gave up the idea of my perfect shot and just tried to see if I had one picture of each kid that could possibly work.
 The end result definitely wasn’t perfect, but I am still proud that I had a picture for our Christmas cards that year.

 So do people think Emilie was real or not real???
 I guess that doesn’t matter much to me, because she was (and still is) my little girl and she mattered to me and my family.
 I will always cherish our photos; even the ones I hacked to pieces, because they fill me with happy, silly memories.
 And that is real.

 So the author of this post admits that the fake image of Emilie was indeed actually a photoshop that got “hacked to pieces” and put back together.
-We were all wrong to think bad of it – it was just a poor anxious mother trying her darnedest to come up with a nice Christmas photo …. and used skilful photophop to do it.
-That is quite a talent Ms Parker has – – she almost got away with it until she got outed by an graphic art expert.
+We were all wrong to think badly of it – it was just a poor anxious mother trying her darnedest to come up with a nice Christmas photo …. and she just used her skilful photophop skills to do it.
+That is quite a talent Ms Parker has – – and she almost got away with it until she got outed by a graphic art expert.
 Not exactly a ‘hack’ job.

 Well then I guess that explains this one too: